omicsNLP/microbELP/README.md

 The pipeline consists of the following main stages:

 1. **Input ingestion**
-   - Loads all BioC JSON files from a specified input directory.
+   - Identifies all BioC JSON files from a specified input directory.
    - Only files with `_bioc` in their names are processed.

 2. **Named Entity Recognition (NER)**